 The nexus of it all is understanding the “3 treasures” which are Shen, Qi, and Jing.
 Shen is the “mind, consciousness, or spirit”.
 Qi is the “vital force” that maintains the health of the internal organs.
 Jing or “Essence” is the hormones that supports the body, muscles, bones, blood, and more.

-Basic Lesson 1.
+Basic Lesson: 9 breathings of Purification from Tenzin Wangyal Rinpoche.
 Clear the upper Respiratory system at nostrils.

 Alternate nostril breathing: it opens the nose, the first passageway to the lungs.
 Buddhist Nine breathing’s of purification- is also known as Pranayama in various yoga circles, many of its uses are to balance the humors (phlegm, bile,and wind) of the body in India’s Ayurvedic medicine.
 Brings benefits of balancing both hemispheres of the brain, yin (lunar) and yang(solar) energies of the body, helps to develop a sense of centering and grounding.

 To balance the channels- the method of “alternate nostril breathing” is applied.
-You inhale through left nostril, close left nostril and exhale out the right nostril.
-Then reverse: inhale through the right nostril, close the right nostril and then exhale out the left nostril.
-This should be done 3 times for each nostril.
-It will clear out negative energies in the channels, stale air and toxins from the lungs.
-The central channel is cleanse by breathing through both nostril and bending forward in a bowing motion and forcefully exhaling at the last 3rd section of the breath.
+You inhale through left nostril, close left nostril and exhale out the right nostril (exhale anger emotions, pains, and conflicts) cleansing the white channel.
+Repeat 3 times.
+Then reverse: inhale through the right nostril, close the right nostril and then exhale out the left nostril (exhale attachments, anxiety emotions, pains, and conflicts) cleaning the red left channel.
+Do this 3 times.
+This should be done 3 times for each left and right nostril.
+It will clear out negative energies in the channels, stale air and toxins from the lungs and channels.
+The central channel is cleanse by breathing through both nostril cleansing the central blue channel, imagine from the two side channels into the central channel and out the top of head (exhale ignorance, doubt, self doubt emotions, pain, and conflicts).
 Do this 3 times.
 You can add the visualization of dark colored smoke leaving the Brahma’s aperture at the top of the skull making the central channel a pure blue color.